Bachelor's degree: Tunisia

-The Americas
+Americas

-Usually the region presents associates, bachelor's, master's, doctoral, and postdoctoral degrees.
+The region typically confers associates, bachelor's, master's, doctoral, and postdoctoral degrees to graduating students.

+Argentina

+University education in Argentina is currently regulated by the Ministry of Human Capital, with the requirements of a Licenciatura or bachelor's degree, also referred to as a university degree program lasting 4, 5, or more years.
+These programs can be equivalent to professional degrees, such as law, medicine, engineering, psychology, education, arts, architecture, industrial design, or bachelor's degrees more oriented towards research and teaching in a specific field of science.
+The undergraduate degrees recognized by the Higher Education Law (LES) are programs that must have more than 2,600 hours of instruction, under the guidance of the National Commission for University Evaluation and Accreditation (CONEAU).
+The current regulations govern the Institutional Distance Education System, Ministerial Resolution No. 2641-E/2017 and Ministerial Resolution No. 4389/2017.
+There is no distinction between universities and non-university institutions, such as teacher training colleges.

 Brazil

 In Brazil, a bachelor's degree takes from three years to six years to complete depending on the course load and the program.
 A bachelor's degree is the title sought by Brazilians in order to be a professional in a certain area of human knowledge.
 Master's and doctoral degrees are additional degrees for those seeking an academic career or a specific understanding of a field.

 Even without a formal adhesion to the Bologna system, a Brazilian "bachelor's" would correspond to a European "first cycle".
 A Brazilian "bachelor's" takes three to six years for completion, as well as usually a written monograph or concluding project, in the same way that a European bachelor's can be finished in three to four years, after which time Europeans may embark on a one- to two-year 2nd cycle program usually called a "master's", according to the Bologna Process.